miney-py/mineysocket/README.md

 For that this mod opens a UDP network port where it receives lua snippets to execute these inside the minetest.
 That allows you to write a socket client in your favorite language to wrap api functions over network/internet.

-The reference implementation is miney (not released yet).

 ## Requirements

 * luasockets
 * lua-cjson

-You can build your own Windows Client with these build scripts: https://github.com/miney-py/minetest_buildscripts
+You can build your own Windows Client with these build scripts: https://github.com/miney-py/miney_distribution

-Precompiled builds will be provided soon.
+There are also precompiled binarys available.

 ### Installation with Debian Buster